 - Choose an empty folder or create a folder in which to store the feature layers and click Next.

-- A folder will be created on the federated ArcGIS GIS Server site to store the services that power the map image and feature layer items.
-Choose one of the following to specify a name for this folder:
+- Choose one of the following to specify a name for the folder that will be created on the federated ArcGIS GIS Server site to store the services that the map image and feature layer items reference:

 - Use the same name as the folder in My Content—The folder on the GIS Server site will have the same name as the My Content folder you specified in step 3.